Collection: E-Bikes

 E-Bike Overview

-4. Throttle Option: Some models include a throttle that lets riders control speed without pedaling.
+Some models feature a throttle that allows riders to control speed without pedalling.

 1. How fast can an e-bike go?

-Most e-bikes are limited to a maximum speed of 20 mph (32 km/h) under pedal assist, while at higher speeds, the rider can obtain speeds of up to 28 mph (45 km/h) with a throttle, depending on local regulations.
+Most e-bikes are limited to a maximum speed of 20 mph (32 km/h) under pedal-assist mode, while at higher speeds, the rider can achieve speeds of up to 28 mph (45 km/h) with the throttle, depending on local regulations.

 2. How long does an e-bike battery last?

-The lifespan of an e-bike battery can vary, but most last between 3 to 7 years with proper care.
+The lifespan of an e-bike battery can vary, but most last between 3 and 7 years with proper care.
 Factors such as usage, charging habits, and temperature can affect longevity.

 3. How far can I ride on a single charge?

-The range of an e-bike varies depending on its battery size, motor efficiency, terrain, and rider weirdest.
+The range of an e-bike varies depending on its battery size, motor efficiency, terrain, and rider weight.
 It is typically between 20 and 50 miles (32 and 80 km).

 4. Do I need a special license or insurance to ride an e-bike?